blockchain-unica/defi-workbench/README.md

-# DeFi archetypes in OCaml
+# DeFi Workbench

-This project implements Decentralized Finance (DeFi) archetypes in OCaml.
+This project implements a Decentralized Finance (DeFi) library in OCaml, and experiments to explore the behaviour of DeFi ecosystems.

 Usage
 -----